knecht6/avalogics-website/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Acknowledgments

+We would like to express our appreciation to Pixabay for providing high quality images and visual resources free of charge.
+The visual elements used in this project are courtesy of Pixabay.

+### Visual Resources

+The images and visual resources used in this project have been obtained from Pixabay.
+You can find the originals and explore more resources at [Pixabay](https://pixabay.com/).

+## License

+Los recursos visuales utilizados en este proyecto son de Pixabay y se encuentran bajo la Licencia CC0.
+Consulta los detalles de la licencia en [CC0](https://creativecommons.org/publicdomain/zero/1.0/).